 The California Biopower Impacts (CBI) Project is supported by the California Energy Commission under Grant Funding Opportunity 16-306.
-This three-year project - begun in the summer of 2017 - Investigates many of the greenhouse gas (GHG) and other environmental considerations associated with utilization of forest-derived woody biomass and agricultural residues for electricity and process heat generation, as well as investigating project economics and developing policy recommendations.
+This four-year project, to be completed in the summer of 2021, investigates many of the greenhouse gas (GHG) and other environmental considerations associated with utilization of forest-derived woody biomass and agricultural residues for electricity and process heat generation, as well as examining project economics and developing policy recommendations.

-California's Forest Carbon Plan (Forest Climate Action Team, 2018) identifies insufficient forest management activity rates, limited biomass processing and utilization infrastructure, and unprecedented deterioration of forest health as a few of the critical barriers to managing forests for resilience and net carbon sequestration.
+California's Forest Carbon Plan (Forest Climate Action Team, 2018) identifies insufficient forest management activity rates, limited biomass processing and utilization infrastructure, and unprecedented deterioration of forest health as critical barriers to managing forests for resilience and net carbon sequestration.
 In his October 2015 proclamation of a State of Emergency, Governor Brown emphasized that California utilities and state agencies should cooperate to address this emergency.
-At the same time, residues generated by forest thinning and fuels treatment as well as conventional forestry and agricultural activities have the potential to be transformed from a waste stream into a renewable energy resource.
+Residues generated by forest thinning and fuels treatment as well as commercial forestry and agricultural activities have the potential to be transformed from a waste stream into a renewable energy resource.

 If managed properly, bioenergy can support sustainable forest management activities while also advancing California's Renewable Portfolio Standard goals.
 However, there are legitimate concerns surrounding climate, air quality, and ecosystem health implications of improperly managed bioenergy systems.
-The CBI Project seeks to firmly and transparently establish the environmental performance of bioenergy from forest and agricultural residues.
+The CBI Project seeks to rigorously and transparently establish the environmental performance of bioenergy from forest and agricultural residues.